 You’ll recognize the Little Apricot Confections, but this White Chocolate, Cherry, Pistachio Chunker, or Dunker, as Gail says, is a brand new recipe.
-(Unfortunately, a typo slipped through and the print copy of the paper calls for 8 Tbls of butter when it should say 12 Tbls.
-Sigh.)
 Also included, a Spicy Cheddar Thumbprint, one of my favorite “cocktail cookies.”

 These are easy cookies.
 I made them last night in about 30 minutes, then froze them, in bake-able balls, overnight, before baking them in just a few minutes this morning.
 I don’t consider these “cookie box” cookies – they’re a little too big and fragile to pack and ship – but they are easy to whip up at a moment’s notice and always please the crowd.

 I created this recipe after falling in love with David Leibovitz’ scones with white chocolate and dried sour cherries.

 1-1/2 c AP flour